 For example, let’s say ABC Inc. has 10 million shares outstanding with a market cap of $100 million and another million shares are held in company escrow for employee stock options (in other words, these aren’t currently tradeable but will be issued later).
 If an additional 1 million options were exercised and sold today, those new 1 million shares would dilute the stock by bringing its fully diluted market cap down to about $90M.

-What’s the difference between market cap and fully diluted market cap?
+What’s the difference between a market cap and a fully diluted market cap?

 The market capitalization of a company is calculated by multiplying its current share price by all outstanding shares.
 However, when calculating fully diluted market cap, total outstanding shares are adjusted to reflect potential dilution from convertible securities and warrants.